RubyMoney/money-rails/README.md

 end
 ```

-Another example where the currency column is not including:
+Another example, where the currency column is not included:

 ```ruby
 class MonetizeItem < ActiveRecord::Migration